 Participation in community service projects began in the 60’s and continued through the years with Head Start, Community Dental Health and Medicaid.
 In the 80’s WDS began offering accredited continuing education course to members.

 WDS has continued to grow and work diligently to advance opportunities for the African American Dentist, build relationships throughout the dental community, and to serve their patients in underserved communities.

 The National Dental Association (NDA) is the parent organization for African American Dental Societies across the country.
 Established in 1913, the NDA led the struggle for equality and fairness in the field of dentistry.
 Today it represents more than 7,000 dentists and their Auxiliary Groups, the hygienists, students, assistants, spouses and families.

 The Wolverine Dental Society hosted the NDA's 34th Annual Convention in 1947, its 60th in 1973, its 75th in 1988 and its 95th in 2008.
-This year the NDA's 105th Annual Convention will be held in Orlando, Florida.
+2020's convention was presented as a webinar event.
 For more about the NDA visit it's website at www.NDAonline.org